nitrobotics-dev/loco-mujoco/loco_mujoco/datasets/data_generation/README.md

 download_raw_mocap_datasets()
 ```
-This funciton will download and extract the raw motion capture data  to `00_raw_mocal_data`.
+This function will download and extract the raw motion capture data  to `00_raw_mocal_data`.

 ### Generate and Optimize the Datasets for a specific Humanoid
 For each humanoid, a joint configuration is needed.
 This joint configuration is a dictionary containing a tuple